Security and encryption in Privatemode

 Black-box architecture

-Privatemode is architected such that user data can neither be accessed by the infrastructure provider (for example, Azure), nor the service provider (Edgeless Systems), nor other parties such as the provider of the AI model (for example, Meta).
+Privatemode is architected such that user data can neither be accessed by the infrastructure provider (for example, Azure), nor the service provider (we, Edgeless Systems), nor other parties such as the provider of the AI model (for example, Meta).
 While confidential-computing mechanisms prevent outside-in access, sandboxing mechanisms and end-to-end remote attestation prevent inside-out leaks.

-Want to learn more about confidential computing?
+Want to learn more about the security architecture of Privatemode?